 Batch cooking needn’t be limited to hearty stews or restorative curries.
 Batch cooking can be fit for the summer season too.
-Isaac Parham talks to Jemima Jones and Lucy Carr-Ellison, the duo behind Tart London, for a healthy, zingy, light and fresh dish to last you the week.
+Isaac Parham talks to Jemima Jones and Lucy Carr-Ellison, the duo behind Tart London, for a healthy, zingy, light and fresh dish that you can cook once and eat all week.

-Led by two friends, Jemima Jones and Lucy Carr-Ellison, Tart began as a catering company — earning the trust of top fashion brands and a host of A-list admirers along the way — but has become so much more.
-The pair recently released their first cookbook, A Love of Eating: Recipes from Tart London, and will open their maiden restaurant this summer.
+Led by two friends, Jemima Jones and Lucy Carr-Ellison, Tart began as a catering company.
+They earned the trust of top fashion brands and a host of A-list admirers along the way, and they now have a cookbook and restaurant to add to their growing business.
 Here, they share an effervescent summer’s day dish that, depending on your appetite, should yield delicious labneh leftovers to use all week.

 crispy chickpeas and buckwheat with labneh